denisbrodbeck/machineid/README.md

 ## Snippets

-Don't want to download code and need just a way to get the data by yourself?
+Don't want to download code, and just need a way to get the data by yourself?

 BSD: